bbqsrc/static_init/README.md

 Accessing a thread local *lazy statics* that should drop during the phase where thread_locals are droped may cause *undefined behavior*.
 For this reason any access to a thread local lazy static that is dropped will require an unsafe block, even if the static is const.

+# Debuging initialization order

+If the feature `debug_order` is enabled, attempts to access `dynamic statics` that are uninitialized or whose initialization is undeterminately sequenced with the access will cause a panic with a message specifying which statics was tentatively accessed and how to change this *dynamic static* priority to fix this issue.

+Run `cargo test` in this crate directory to see message examples.

+All implementations of lazy statics may suffer from circular initialization dependencies.
+Those circular dependencies will cause either a dead lock or an infinite loop.
+If the feature `debug_order` is enabled, atemp are made to detect those circular dependencies.
+In most case they will be detected.

 # Comparisons with other crates